Wilfred/one_man_wiki/README.md

 A tiny wiki implementation designed to scale down to a single user.

+TODO: set a maximum number of lines of code, suckless.org style.

 ## Prerequisites

 You will need [Leiningen][1] 1.7.0 or above installed.